-The four core values wholehearted, responsible, likeable and competent are all connected to corporate social responsibility.
+The four core values wholehearted, responsible, likeable and highly competent are all connected to corporate social responsibility.
 However, responsible singles itself out as the most important guide for SpareBank 1 SMN’s CSR efforts.

 The bank’s focus on corporate social responsibility is designed to strengthen competitiveness, reduce risk, attract good customers, investors and skilled staff, boost innovation and contribute to the further development of the region of which the Group is a part.
-By this means the bank creates value in a responsible and sustainable manner for all stakeholders.
+Thus, the bank creates value in a responsible and sustainable manner for all stakeholders.
 SpareBank 1 SMN’s ambition is to use corporate social responsibility as a competitive advantage through integrating CSR into all corporate governance and incorporating CSR in all governing documents, relevant policies and guidelines.

 SpareBank 1 SMN developed a new CSR strategy in 2017.
 The strategy builds on the bank’s values, is rooted in the group management team and adopted by the board of directors.
 The board of directors was actively involved in developing the strategy, and is a key driver in its implementation.

 The strategy applies to the entire Group including the subsidiaries, and will be revised every two years.
-The Group executive directors are responsible for ensuring that each specialist area develops specific, measurable, relevant and timed measures that contribute to attaining the objectives of the CSR strategy.
-The head of corporate communications is responsible for integrating the strategy into action plans.
+The Group's executive directors are responsible for ensuring that each specialist area develops specific, measurable, relevant and timed measures that contribute to attaining the objectives of the CSR strategy.
+The head of corporate communications and society is responsible for integrating the strategy into action plans.
 The Group CEO has the overall responsibility for ensuring that plans and measures are acted on and implemented.

 The strategy describes concrete objectives under the following themes: